-These what I believe are the most interesting things to do and see in the island if you are a bit short of time:
+These what I believe are the most interesting things to do and see on the island if you are a bit short of time:

-1. Blue Grotto.
-Arrange see the Blue Grotto, la Grotta Azzura, world-famous for its unique deep blue color of water.
-It might be tricky as the cavern entrance into the grotto is narrow and small and in the case of high or rough waters it will remain closed.
+Arrange to see the Blue Grotto, la Grotta Azzura, world-famous for its unique deep blue color of the water.
+It might be tricky as the cavern entrance into the grotto is narrow and small and in the case of high or rough waters, it will remain closed.
 But if the sea is calm, it definitely worth a try.
 You can reach it by bus or a tour boat and then get on a small wooden rowboat with a guide, who will bring you inside.

-3. Anacapri.
 Visit Anacapri – the charming town located in the upper part of the island.
-It’s full of delightful souvenir and clothing shops, little restaurants and picturesque trails among the olive trees, wisteria, pines and lemons.
+It’s full of delightful souvenir and clothing shops, little restaurants, and picturesque trails among the olive trees, wisteria, pines, and lemons.
 I bought a charming linen dress while shopping there and enjoyed tasting Limoncello, made of the famous aromatic Capri lemons.

-4. Carthusia Perfumes.
-Venture into the fabulous perfume shop, Carthusia, which sells locally produced and totally unique perfumes, lotions and soaps.
-Try different samples to select the one you would buy - and you would never regret.
+Venture into the fabulous perfume shop, Carthusia, which sells locally produced and totally unique perfumes, lotions, and soaps.
+Try different samples to select the one you would buy - and you would never regret it.
 The personnel are knowledgeable and kind and will help you to make the right choice.

-5. Monte Solaro.
 From Anacapri, take a chair lift to go to the Monte Solaro – the highest panoramic point of Capri.
-The lift brings you up and during this leisure 12 min ride you would admire the ever-changing views of the sea, Mount Vesuvius, neighboring island of Ischia, while listening to the numerous birds singing along the way.
+The lift brings you up and during this leisure 12 min ride you would admire the ever-changing views of the sea, Mount Vesuvius, the neighboring island of Ischia while listening to the numerous birds singing along the way.
 On the top of the Monte Solaro, enjoy the breathtaking views, say “Hi” to the statue of Emperor Augustus, take pictures and drink an Aperol Spritz.
 I would definitely tell that the Monte Solaro part was a highlight of my recent trip.

 10. Think about returning to spend a couple of days on the island, to further explore and enjoy it to the fullest.
 Or consider getting engaged or married in Capri, for a really magical, unforgettable experience.
 We would love to help you to plan it here!